autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 #### At YOUR_VEHICLE_launch

 Create a launch file (refer to the [sample vehicle launch package](https://github.com/autowarefoundation/sample_vehicle_launch/tree/main/sample_vehicle_launch) for example).
-If you have multiple vehicles with similar hardware setup, you can specify `vehicle_id` to distinguish them.
+If you have multiple vehicles with the same hardware setup, you can specify `vehicle_id` to distinguish them.

 ### Adapt YOUR_SENSOR_KIT_description for autoware launching system